Stephen-Caldwell/Milestone-project-2/README.md

     3. The route will also appear on a map
     4. Map also includes links to download the app to your phone and send the route to your phone.

+## Credits
+- In the googlemapsapi.js file I used the code found on the Google Place AUtocomplete Hotel search.
+I then adapted it to suit my idea of the project.(https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch)
+    -   I centred on Ireland.
+    -   I removed the country list and country restrictions to allow more freedon of selection.
+    -   I changed the autocomplete type from cities to regions to allow for more specific searches.
+- I also added the Moovit API Embedded widget.(https://moovit.com/developers/embedded/)
+- I used a project done by James Ahorne as a guide to improve on aspects of my last project (https://github.com/jamesahorne/milestone-2).